skyfox69/jsapi/README.md

 The one and only positional argument of the `api_response` directive specifies the mandatory name of the reusable response.

-Reusable responses can be referred by name as
+A response defined by `api_response` can be referred as below.

 ```ruby
 api_operation do